Excel Tips

 How Can I Get a List of Worksheet Names From a Closed Workbook?

 This task can be accomplished using ADO to query the workbook for a list of the worksheets it contains.
-ADO treats a workbook as a database and each worksheet as a table, and with a few additional tricks shown in the example below, it will return a list of all the worksheets from a closed workbook.
-This example requires Excel 2000 or higher.
+ADO treats a workbook as a database and each worksheet as a table, and with a few additional tricks shown in the example below, it will return a list of all the worksheets from a workbook without requiring you to open it.

 How Can I Ensure an External Add-In Required by My Application is Loaded?